Choosing the Right DC Fast Charger for Hotels, Malls, and Office Spaces

 Hotels and Resorts

 Recommendation: Install at least one DC fast charger and one AC unit.
-Offer complimentary charging (cost can be absorbed in room rates), integrate it to valet or concierge services and partner with an EV network for visibility and maintenance.
+Offer complimentary charging (cost can be absorbed in room rates), integrate it into valet or concierge services, and partner with an EV network for visibility and maintenance.

 Shopping Malls and Retail Centers